-A source of funding for reagents for testing that is accessible throughout the school is needed as many of these reagents are time sensitive.
-Currently, the purchases are only for the lab courses; with additional funding more kits or reagents could be purchased to fund the skills lab as well.
+A source of funding for reagents and media for testing that is accessible throughout the school year is needed as many of these reagents are time sensitive.
+Currently, the funding allows for purchases only for the lab courses; with additional funding more kits or reagents could be purchased to fund the skills lab as well.